-For assessing country associated risks of forced labour or child labour, WHCLP evaluated all vendors we purchased goods from in fiscal year 2023.
-Our analysis found that all our vendors are from Canada and the United States.
-According to both global benchmarks, there is low inherent risk exposure or force labour and child labour identified since our major supplier is Castle, and Castle's vendors are from Canada and United States.
+For assessing country associated risks of forced labour or child labour, WHCLP evaluated all vendors we purchased goods from in fiscal year 2024.
+Our analysis found that all our vendors are from Canada and the United States and Australia.
+According to the global benchmarks, there is low inherent risk exposure or force labour, and child labour identified since our major supplier is Castle, and Castle's vendors are from Canada and United States.
 This does not mean that forced labour or child labour does not exist in the supply chains of our vendors.